rshield1/rshield1.github.io/_posts/2020-02-03-cli_project_sigh_where_to_start.markdown

 I'll get additional feedback from my instructor and review a few lessons to make sure I'm still on the correct track to become a better and efficient developer.
 Maybe even add to my program!!

+UPDATE**

+Receiving additional information from my cohort lead made things seem confusing, at first.
+However, after having a walkthrough on separation of concerns, made things seem not so bad.
+At that moment, I knew that I needed to revisit a few lessons from previous weeks just to make sure I have a clear grasp on OOP concepts.

+For example => def get_ectomorph

+        @@doc.search("#DPG p").children[4..8].text
+        @@doc.search("#DPG p").children[18..20].text

+        {name: "Ectomorph",
+        info: @@doc.search("#DPG p").children[4..8].text,
+        training: @@doc.search("#DPG p").children[18..20].text}
+    end

+ After obtaining the infomation from scraping the website, I captured it in the @@doc method.
+Then I use that variable to create a hash that I will 'puts' in the controller method.
+This has been a challenge for me, but I'm learning.
+Also I know I need to revist APIs to make sure I understand that as well!